anaghamanjunath19/Covid-19-Data-Analysis---Tableau/README.md

 # Covid-19 Data Analysis

-•	Preprocessed the data of more than 1 million records and hundreds of features from Covid 19 dataset from OurWorldInData public repository.
+I have preprocessed the data of more than 1 million records and 100 features from Covid 19 dataset from OurWorldInData public repository.

-•	Analyzed and created interactive dashboard for the data regarding Cases, Vaccinations and Deaths using Tableau.
+I have analyzed and created interactive dashboard for the data regarding Cases, Vaccinations and Deaths using Tableau.